szlee0508/FinalProject/README.md

-# FinalProject
+# FinalProject_szlee
-## If you’d like to see further information, please go to final_project file.
+## If you’d like to see further information, please go to final_project.docx.

 ### 1. API Application:
 Yelp API & The Movie Database(TMD) API